pola-rs/polars-book/docs/user-guide/migration/pandas.md

 In Polars a DataFrame will always be a 2D table with heterogeneous data-types.
 The data-types may have nesting, but the table itself will not.
-Operations like resampling will be done by specialized functions or methods that act like 'verbs' on a table explicitly stating columns that 'verb' operates on.
+Operations like resampling will be done by specialized functions or methods that act like 'verbs' on a table explicitly stating the columns that that 'verb' operates on.
 As such, it is our conviction that not having indices make things simpler, more explicit, more readable and less error-prone.

 Note that an 'index' data structure as known in databases will be used by polars as an optimization technique.